CovertLab/sisyphus/README.md

 Sisyphus is a task execution system that focuses on decentralization, running commands in containers, and pulling and pushing inputs and outputs to and from a data store.
 There is no leader so you can add new nodes on the fly to help out with load, and scale them back down again when you are done.

+## setup

+In order to use cloud storage and GCR you have to authorize with google.
+This means running `gcloud auth login` at some point with an account that is tied to google cloud, and you have to follow the directions [here](https://cloud.google.com/storage/docs/reference/libraries) for "setting up authentication" to access the cloud resources programmatically.

 ## storage

 There are three distinct levels of paths that need to be distinguished: